-Fiscal 2018 Equity Awards
+Fiscal 2019 Equity Awards.

-In fiscal year 2018, the Compensation Committee chose to continue issuing annual equity awards in the form of a combination of performance-based and time-vested restricted stock units to named executive officers.
+In fiscal year 2019, the Compensation Committee chose to continue issuing annual equity awards in the form of a combination of performance-based and time-vested restricted stock units to our named executive officers.
 Restricted stock units were awarded because their value is directly impacted by all stock price changes and therefore tied directly to stockholder value.
-Restricted stock unit awards are also potentially less dilutive to stockholders than stock options.
-Awards of performance-based restricted stock units were given to our named executive officers in fiscal year 2018, constituting the majority of their annual equity awards tied to multi-year total shareholder return.
-These performance-based restricted stock unit awards are based on the company's performance as measured as Total Shareholder Return on a relative basis against the S&P Semiconductor Index.
+Awards of performance-based restricted stock units were given to our named executive officers in fiscal year 2019, constituting the majority of their annual equity awards and tied to a multi-year Total Shareholder Return (TSR) goal.
+These performance-based restricted stock unit awards are based on the company's performance measured as Total Shareholder Return on a relative basis against the S&P Semiconductor Index.

-The fiscal year 2018 annual equity grants made to our named executive officers represented grant values between the 50th and 75th percentile of our fiscal year 2018 peer group in the effort to ensure that total direct compensation is competitive given their below market mid-point cash compensation.
-Subject to the officer's continued service with our company, the time-based restricted stock unit awards will vest annually over a period of three years.
-The performance-based restricted stock unit awards will vest following the end of the three-year performance period, depending on how much of the units are earned (between 0% and 150% of the target amount), as certified by the Compensation Committee, based on the company's Total Shareholder Return (TSR) for the period from July 1, 2018 through June 30, 2021 relative to the TSR of the companies identified as being part of the S&P Semiconductors Select Industry Index as of July 1, 2018.
+The fiscal year 2019 annual equity grants made to our named executive officers were considered in light of the Compensation Committee's objective of providing total target direct compensation comparable to the 50th percentile of our fiscal year 2019 peer group.
+The time-based restricted stock unit awards will vest annually in equal installments over a period of three years from the date of grant.
+The performance-based restricted stock unit awards will vest following the end of a three-year performance period, depending on how many of the units are earned (between 0% and 150% of the target amount), as certified by the Compensation Committee, based on the company's TSR for the period from July 1, 2019 through June 30, 2022 relative to the TSR of the companies identified as being part of the S&P Semiconductors Select Industry Index as of July 1, 2019.

 The table below reflects selected details relating to the TSR awards granted to Messrs.
-Slessor and Shahar in fiscal year 2018(1).
+Slessor and Shahar in fiscal year 2019(1).

-Objective Below Threshold Threshold Maximum Target Percentile Rank Below the 25 th percentile 25 th percentile 75 th percentile or higher 50 th percentile Payout Percentage 0% - No payout 50% 150% 100%
+Objective Below Threshold Threshold Target Maximum Percentile Rank Below the 25 th percentile 25 th percentile 50 th percentile 75 th percentile or higher Payout Percentage 0% - No payout 50% 100% 150%